Guidance

 Overview

-The 2016 order has been amended by:
+The 2016 order has been amended a number of times by:

 The CDPA is the main UK legislation on copyright.
 Part I of the CDPA deals with copyright works.
-Chapter IX of Part I sets out the nationality requirements for works to qualify for protection.
+Part II deals with rights in performances.

 The first 2021 Order amended the 2016 Order.
 It updated the 2016 Order’s list of countries that are members of WPPT.
 This ensures that performers from those countries enjoy rights in the UK.
 It also extended protections to nationals of certain countries with which the UK has a trade agreement.
 The second 2021 Order further amended the 2016 Order.
-It extends copyright protection to certain works from Norway, Iceland and Liechtenstein to implement the UK’s trade agreement with those countries.
+It extended copyright protection to certain works from Norway, Iceland and Liechtenstein to implement the UK’s trade agreement with those countries.

 Below is a summary of the protection for foreign works and performances under the CDPA and 2016 Order.
 However, different rules apply in some cases.
 For detailed information on the protection for foreign works and performances, check the CDPA and the 2016 Order as amended.